 As I wrote about in my last post (Graduation…we survived), June 8 was significant.
 It was the day Gabe should have graduated.
 He should have been sitting there in his cap and gown with his friends- but he wasn’t.
 The awful thing called Congenital Heart Disease stole that milestone and all the others.
 So we knew graduation would be a tough thing and we knew we would need something good after that tough thing.

 We also knew we needed a vacation.
 Our family has been stressed.
 Continuing on with a child missing is HARD.
 It’s not something that’s just hard for the first year, or the first two years.
 It’s something that ebbs and flows and sometimes out of the blue it just seems even harder.
 There is no rhyme or reason to the hard.
 It makes work hard.
 It makes life decisions hard.
 It makes family life hard.

 Before Gabe died we took few vacations.
 We really only had one big one, just us- and it was his Make A Wish trip.
 I think most people don’t realize it, but when your child has a chronic, life threatening illness vacations are not always a priority.
 There isn’t much money for vacations, and earned vacation time at work is limited.
-Doug always had to keep some vacation days in reserve for the inevitable procedures and surgeries.
-And we had 2 children with complex medical issues, so there were twice as many what ifs and twice as many medical bills.
+We had 2 children with complex medical issues, so there were twice as many what ifs and twice as many medical bills.